Islamic design

 A safety glass window shattered by a missile

-The notes on this page complement those on the more social aspects of security made on the approach and other related pages.
+The notes on this page complement those on the more social aspects of security made on the approach and other related pages which also include issues relating to privacy.
 Here it is intended to deal with the more physical aspects of security.

 The first point to make is that anybody working on buildings which require security consideration should take specialist advice.
-This will become an increasingly likely requirement, particularly for public developments.
+This will become an increasingly likely requirement, particularly for public developments where designers may be held responsible for omissions which might be argued to facilitate a breach in security.

 The second point to make is that it is easy to get carried away worrying about the possibilities of attack.
 A degree of common sense should be used; but it is also worth reminding designers that there may be a certain amount of what appears to be fatalism in the views of their clients which should be borne in mind when considering requirements.